 2. Market Operational Capabilities.
 Counter-Party has appropriate market operating procedures and technical abilities to promptly and effectively respond to all ERCOT market communications.

-3. Capitalization.
-Counter-Party has read and agrees to the capitalization requirements as detailed in the ERCOT Protocols.

-4. Risk Management Capabilities.
+3. Risk Management Capabilities.
 Counter-Party maintains appropriate, comprehensive risk management capabilities with respect to the ERCOT markets in which the Counter-Party transacts or wishes to transact.